sigcsets/sigcse2020/authors/lightningtalks.md

 ## What is a Lightning Talk?

 Lightning Talks describe works in progress, new and untested ideas, or opportunities for collaborative work.
 The purpose of a Lightning Talk can be to start a discussion, find collaborators, or receive input and critique about an idea.
 Proposals are limited to 500 words, including the abstract of 250 words, and will be blind reviewed for acceptance.
-Lightning Talk presentations will be a maximum of 5 minutes each, including time for questions.
+Lightning Talk presentations will be a maximum of 5 minutes each.
 Presenters may use slides, but these must be submitted to the Lightning Talks chair a few days before the presentation.

 **Proposals will undergo blind review.**

 ## How Should The Proposal Be Formatted?

 Lightning Talk proposals must be submitted in PDF format.
 The full proposal contains an abstract and a description of your Lightning Talk (as detailed below).
 The full proposal is used for the review process only.
-If the proposal is accepted, the abstract is the description that appears on the Symposium website, and in the Symposium program and proceedings.
-The format for the proposal is described below.
+If the proposal is accepted, the title and authors appear in the printed program and the title, authors, and abstract appear in the online program and proceedings.

 ## Lightning Talk Proposal Format and Contents (limited to {{site.data.cfp.details["Lightning Talks"].limits}})